You will need...

 Method...

-Place 5 tablespoons of H.R.Higgins Blue Lady Tea into a large jug.
-It needs to hold up to 1.5 litres for this recipe.
+Place 30g of H.R.Higgins Blue Lady Tea into a large jug.
+It needs to hold up to 1 litre for this recipe.

-Pour 1 litre of cold water (preferably filtered) over the brew and leave in the fridge for at least 10 hours.
-This brew can be left for up to 48 hours.
+Pour 800ml of cold water (preferably filtered) over the tea leaves and leave in the fridge for at least 10 hours.

-Don't worry if the above proportions are too strong for you or you only have a small jug.
-You can alter the measures to work for you.
+Don't worry if the above proportions are too strong for you or you only have a small jug, you can simply reduce the measures by half to work for you.

 Remember!
 Cold brew tea is sweeter than if made using the hot brew method.
 Taste the brew before sweetening as you may need less than you think.